pdemeulenaer/my-ds-documentation/docs/documentation/Bash_Documentation.rst

 - 2w - to move the cursor two words forward.

 - 3e - to move the cursor to the end of the third word forward.

-- 0 (zero) to move to the start of the line.

 - d2w - which deletes 2 words .. number can be changed for deleting the number of consecutive words like d3w